Fundamentals of Trapped Ions and Quantum Simulation of Chemical Dynamics: Laser-Ion Interactions: Hamiltonian Simulations and Quantum Gates

 Expressed in the $x$-basis $\{ \ket{++}, \ket{+-}, \ket{-+}, \ket{-–} \}$, the unitary becomes:

-To decouple the spin and motional degrees of freedom (i.e., to close the motional loops), it is necessary to choose the gate evolution such that $\delta_m \tau = 0\mod 2\pi$, ensuring that all the displacement operators vanish (see Fig.\ref{fig:msgate}).
+To decouple the spin and motional degrees of freedom (i.e., to close the motional loops), it is necessary to choose the gate evolution such that $\delta_m \tau = 0\mod 2\pi$, ensuring that all the displacement operators vanish (see Fig.~\ref{fig:msgate}).
 Furthermore, by tuning the Rabi frequencies, we can engineer the accumulated phases $\chi_{ij}(\tau)$ to be $\pi/4$.
+Under these conditions, the MS gate takes the following matrix form in the $x$-basis $\{ \ket{++}, \ket{+-}, \ket{-+}, \ket{--} \}$: